streamlit/docs/content/develop/tutorials/databases/neon.md

   ```

     <Note>
         You may use `psycopg2` instead of `psycopg2-binary`.
 However, building Psycopg requires a few prerequisites (like a C compiler).
-Because of these prequisites, `psycopg2` will not install on Community Cloud. `psycopg2-binary` is a stand-alone package that is practical for testing and development.
+To use `psycopg2` on Community Cloud, you must include `libpq-dev` in a [`packages.txt`](/deploy/streamlit-community-cloud/deploy-your-app/app-dependencies#apt-get-dependencies) file in the root of your repository. `psycopg2-binary` is a stand-alone package that is practical for testing and development.
     </Note>

 - You must have a Neon account.